Find Affordable College Courses

 Top 15% Best Nursing Schools

-Our analysis found West Coast University-Miami to be the best school for nursing students who want to pursue a degree in Florida.
-West Coast University-Miami is a small private for-profit school located in the small city of Doral.
+Our 2023 rankings named West Coast University-Miami the best school in Florida for nursing students.
+West Coast University-Miami is a small private for-profit school located in the city of Doral.

 On average, nursing graduates from West Coast University-Miami take out $38,146 in student loans while working on their degree.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $665.

-A rank of #2 on this year’s list means Chamberlain University - Florida is a great place for nursing students.
+The excellent programs at Chamberlain University - Florida helped the school earn the #2 place on this year’s ranking of the best nursing schools in Florida.
 Chamberlain - Florida is a small private for-profit school located in the large city of Jacksonville.

 After completing their degree, nursing graduates from Chamberlain - Florida carry an average student debtload of $38,460.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $256.